 The Port of Virginia is the third-busiest port on the East Coast.
-More than twenty shipping lines provide approximately 2,000 sailings annually to over 250 ports in 100 foreign countries.
-The Port, offering one of the largest intermodal networks on the East Coast of the U.S., handled 2.1 million TEUs in 2012.
-In addition, APM Terminals in Portsmouth, Virginia and the Port of Richmond in central Virginia operate multi-modal freight and distribution centers.
+More than twenty shipping lines provide approximately 1,800 sailings annually to over 45 countries including 15 weekly vessel calls to and from Asia and 13 weekly vessel calls to and from Europe.
+The Port, offering one of the largest intermodal networks on the East Coast of the U.S., handled more than 2.6 million TEUs in 2016.

 In the next two decades, cargo capacity through Virginia ports is expected to double.
 Virginia is adding capacity to meet his increased demand in several ways, including the Craney Island Port Expansion and an inland port in Front Royal, Virginia.
 Virginia’s shipping infrastructure includes extensive rail from two of the nation’s largest railroads, Norfolk Southern and CSX.
 Please click here for more information on the Port of Virginia.

 The VEDP will continue to assist you after your company locates in Virginia.
 Your Virginia-based International Investment Manager can provide assistance to you from the many resources we have in-house or will put you in contact with the appropriate organization.